TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: Limitations

-Despite promising performance in several temporal reasoning tasks, including dense video captioning, temporal video grounding, video highlight detection, and temporal action segmentation, our time-aware video LLM may struggle with complex/dense temporal reasoning tasks and videos with extreme durations.
-Our future works will enhance TemporalVLM for tackling complex/dense temporal reasoning tasks and videos with extreme durations.
-In addition, we will explore video LLMs with both spatial~\cite{Chen_2024_CVPR,cheng2024spatialrgpt} and temporal reasoning capabilities.
+Despite promising performance in several temporal reasoning tasks, including dense video captioning, temporal video grounding, video highlight detection, and temporal action segmentation, our time-aware video LLM may struggle with complex temporal reasoning tasks and videos with extreme durations.
+In addition, our TemporalVLM model often has difficulty dealing with small objects, since it does not include an explicit object detector.
+Our future works will enhance TemporalVLM for tackling complex temporal reasoning tasks, videos with extreme durations, and dealing with small objects.

-\subsubsection{Societal Impacts}
+\section{Societal Impacts}

 Our time-sensitive video LLM could enable a variety of applications including optimizing and tracking industry assembly processes.
 More specifically, for assembly process optimization, industrial engineers could utilize TemporalVLM to automatically decompose a video recording of an assembly process into segments as well as generate a brief description for each segment.
 In addition, TemporalVLM could improve the performance of frontline workers by tracking their assembly process and notify them as soon as they miss a step.
 Nevertheless, we acknowledge that our time-aware video LLM could be misused for surveillance and monitoring of individuals, which emphasizes the importance of responsible AI principles to guide the use of this technology.